 Probate in California Without a Will — How It Works

-Probate is the process by which an executor/administrator (also called a personal representative) is appointed to manage a decedent’s estate and eventually distribute it to the appropriate beneficiaries and/or heirs.
-The personal representative can make distributions only after they’ve completed all the steps of the estate administration process.
+Probate is the court-supervised process by which an executor/administrator (also called a personal representative) is appointed to manage a decedent’s estate and eventually distribute it to the appropriate estate beneficiaries and/or heirs.
+The personal representative can make distributions only after they’ve completed all the steps of the estate administration process, including paying the decedent’s creditors.

-To determine who receives a decedent’s money, property and personal belongings after death without a will, the probate court will first look to see if the decedent had arranged for their property to be disposed of through a trust, beneficiary designations, joint tenancy deed, or other non-probate transfer methods.
+To determine who receives a decedent’s money, property and personal belongings after death when there is no will, the probate court will first look to see if the decedent had arranged for their property to be disposed of via a trust, beneficiary designations, joint tenancy deed or other non-probate transfer methods.
 If they hadn’t, it’s likely a formal probate will be required.
-The court will then proceed by appointing an administrator to oversee the decedent’s intestate estate.
+If a formal probate is required, the court will proceed to appoint an administrator to oversee the decedent’s intestate estate.

 What Is Intestate Succession?

-With intestate succession, the entitlement the decedent’s heirs have to the decedent’s property is automatic and determined entirely by the law.
-Furthermore, since intestate succession laws can generally not be contested, they do provide some protection by ensuring that the decedent’s property will go to their closest family members after they die.
+With intestate succession, the entitlement the decedent’s heirs have to the decedent’s estate assets is automatic and determined entirely by the law.
+Furthermore, since intestate succession laws can’t be contested, they can help protect the decedent’s assets from ending up in the wrong hands, given that they are guaranteed to pass to their closest living relatives after they die.

 Who Becomes the Administrator of the Estate?

-When there is a death without a will in California, the court will generally appoint a close relative of the decedent (if they are able and willing to serve) to act as administrator of their estate.
-The administrator has virtually the same responsibilities as an executor with one notable exception: If an administrator was appointed to preside over the estate of a decedent who died intestate, they will be bound to the laws of intestate succession (whereas an executor is generally bound to the terms of a will).
+When there is a death without a will in California, the court will usually appoint a close relative of the decedent (if they are able and willing to serve) to act as administrator of their estate.
+The duties of an administrator are virtually identical to the duties of an executor, with one notable difference: An administrator generally is bound to distributing the estate according to the laws of intestate succession, whereas an executor is generally bound to distributing the estate according to the terms of the decedent’s will.

-First preference to serve as administrator is generally given to the surviving spouse; however, if the decedent did not have a surviving spouse or if their surviving spouse does not wish to serve, the court will have to appoint someone else.
-To view the hierarchy of who is given preference to serve as administrator of an estate, refer to California Probate Code 8461.
+First preference to serve as administrator typically is given to the surviving spouse; however, if the decedent did not have a surviving spouse or if their surviving spouse does not wish to serve, the court will have to appoint someone else.
+To view the order of priority to act as administrator, refer to California Probate Code 8461.

 What happens if someone dies without a will and has no known heirs?
-In such instances, a public administrator may be appointed to administer the estate and locate heirs.
-If no heirs can be found, the decedent’s property would pass to the state.
+In such instances, a public administrator may be appointed to oversee estate administration and locate heirs.
+If no heirs can be found, the decedent’s property could pass to the state.

 What Happens When Someone Dies Without a Will and Leaves Behind Family?

-While most people are adamant about their family receiving their property after they pass, many of them neglect to leave instructions for how this transfer of property after death should be carried out.
-If you’re someone with such concerns as “my parents died and left no will” or “there’s a death in my family and I have no idea what to do,” you can rest assured that as a close family member of the decedent, the law is on your side.
+Even though most people are adamant about their family receiving their property after they pass, they often fail to leave instructions for how this transfer of property after death should take place.
+If you’re someone with concerns, such as “my parents died and left no will” or “there’s a death in my family and I have no idea what to do,” you can rest assured that, as a close family member of the decedent, the law is on your side.

-While having a will can be beneficial for the decedent in helping to ensure their final wishes are carried out, intestate succession laws can be just as effective if the decedent wished for their property to be divided amongst their closest surviving relatives.
-The only downside is that intestate succession laws determine the percentage share of the estate to which each heir is entitled, so if a decedent wanted to leave more of their property to a child who is financially struggling, they won’t have that option, as intestate succession would provide each of their children with the same percentage of their estate.
+While having a will can be beneficial for the decedent in helping to ensure their true intentions are honored, intestate succession laws can be just as effective if the decedent wished for their property to be divided amongst their closest surviving relatives.
+The only downside is that intestate succession laws determine the percentage share of the estate to which each heir is entitled, so if a decedent wanted to leave more of their property to a child who is financially struggling, they won’t have that option, as intestate succession would provide each of their children with equal percentage shares of their estate.

 We go into more detail below about the inheritance each category of heir is entitled to under intestate succession laws.